Leading Professional Society for Computational Biology and Bioinformatics

 ISCB-Asia/SCCG 2012, co-hosted by ISCB and BGI, will be held in Shenzhen, China from December 17-19.
 Confirmed keynote speakers include Gunnar von Heijne, Philip Greene, Piero Carninci, Takashi Ito, Eric Xing and Zhiping Weng.
 They will be joined by several prominent invited speakers in special sessions including: computational tools for NGS, cancer informatics, and cloud and work flows for reproducible biology.
 ISCB is known for hosting a variety of international meetings including ISMB, while BGI of Shenzhen is one of the world's largest sequencing centersin a booming city with easy access from adjacent Hong Kong and a pleasant climate during December.

-Call for Posters: Poster abstracts in the same topic areas are also invited.
-Please submit your poster directly to the ISCB-Asia/SCCG 2012 Posters submission site by the submission deadline of October 31, 2012.
+Poster abstracts in the same topic areas as Highlights are also invited.
+Please submit your poster directly to the ISCB-Asia/SCCG 2012 Posters submission site.

-Register Today: Conference registration is now open!
-ISCB members and BGI staff are eligible for special discounts.
+ISCB members and BGI staff are eligible for special conference registration discounts.
 All accepted paper and poster presenters must register and pay to attend the conference.
 If you are not a current ISCB member, consider joining today for instant benefits including discounted registration to this conference.

 We look forward to receiving your submissions and welcoming you to Shenzhen in December,